ckswilliams/modOpenREM/docs/celery-windows.rst

 Line 1 kills any celery.exe processes that are currently running.
 Line 2 deletes any process ID file that exists in the celery log file location.
 Celery won't restart if this pid file exists.
 Lines 3 and 4 navigate to the OpenREM drive and folder.
 Finally, line 5 runs celery.
+If you wish to use this example you will have to ensure that the drive letters and paths are changed to match your own OpenREM system installation.

 Figure 1 shows the ``OpenREM - start celery`` task in the task list.